rsethur/validate-metrics/README.md

         az account set -s <my-subs-id>
     ```

-You can see exampels of both of the above options in the [integration test workflow](.github/workflows/integration-test.yml)
+You can see examples of both of the above options in the [integration test workflow](.github/workflows/integration-test.yml)

 ## Inputs reference